How to detect AI-generated content

 Consistency versus randomness.
 AI-generated content tends to be overly consistent and uniform in sentence length and structure.
 It may even seem painfully boring and monolithic compared to the complexities and agility of a human's writing style.
 The randomness in the Terminator poem might explain how it managed to avoid detection.

 Repetitive words and phrases.
-Since AI's vocabulary is limited by language models, AI-generated content may repeat the same words and phrases throughout the content when better alternatives might be written by humans.
+Since AI's vocabulary is limited by language models, AI-generated content might repeat the same words and phrases throughout the content when better alternatives might be written by humans.

 Incoherence.
-If writing demands are too complex, AI-generated content may have a hard time with interpretive analysis, placing things in context and making a coherent argument.
+If writing demands are too complex, AI-generated content could have a hard time with interpretive analysis, placing things in context and making a coherent argument.

 Incorrect grammar and punctuation.
 When content goes through a publishing process, it's hard to blame questionable grammar or misplaced commas on bad copy editing, so the content is more likely generated by AI.